 \section{Introduction}

 Metamaterials have long been of interest because they exhibit material properties that differ from those of their constituent materials.
-Rather than relying solely on chemical composition, these properties arise predominantly from the structural arrangement of cellular architectures~\cite{babaee20133d, fang2018programmable, mao2020designing}.
+Rather than relying solely on chemical composition, these properties arise predominantly from the structural arrangement of cellular architectures~\cite{babaee20133d, fang2018programmable, mao2020designing,Tang_2023}.
 Within the family of 3D metamaterials, shellular structures stand out due to their minimal volumetric occupation and advantageous geometric features.
 These characteristics enable significant material savings while preserving structural integrity.
-In fact, in some instances, shellular structures can outperform other architecture types~\cite{torquato2002multifunctional}.
-As a result, shellular structure designs have emerged as key elements in numerous applications, including 3D-printed infill patterns, heat exchanger interfaces, and reconfigurable thin-shell systems.
+In some instances, shellular structures can even outperform other architecture types~\cite{torquato2002multifunctional}.
+As a result, shellular structure designs have emerged as key elements in numerous applications, including 3D-printed infill patterns, heat exchanger interfaces, and reconfigurable thin-shells~\cite{huang2024shock, tozoni2024cut}.

-Despite numerous advances in the field, designing shellular metamaterials remains challenging.
-Although several automated design approaches have been introduced, they typically impose restrictive design spaces.
-Many studies concentrate on a limited range of structures; for example, Panetta et al.~\shortcite{panetta2015elastic} explored only truss-based architectures, leaving other types of structures largely unexplored.
-For shellular structures, while existing approaches can generate them, these methods often involve solving intricate optimization or simulation problems to represent a narrow range of shellular structures, leading to significant computational complexity and limited property diversity~\cite{xu2023design,hsieh2019mechanical,zhang2025asymptotic}.
-Conversely, procedure-based or voxel-based methods seek to develop highly flexible design representations that can encode a wide variety of metamaterial geometries.
-However, the procedural generator do not support both efficient structure generation and automatic structural design~\cite{makatura2023procedural}, whereas voxel-based representations use excessively large design spaces~\cite{eschenauer2001topology}, inheriting the drawbacks of conventional topology optimization.
+Despite substantial progress in metamaterial design, designing \emph{shellular} metamaterials remains challenging.
+Many automated approaches rely on restrictive design spaces that are not suitable for thin-shell-like microstructures.
+For example, Panetta et al.~\shortcite{panetta2015elastic} focus on truss-based architectures, leaving surface-based shellular structures largely unexplored.
+Methods that do target shellular structures often require solving intricate optimization or simulation problems within a narrow family of templates, resulting in high computational cost and limited property diversity~\cite{xu2023design,Panetta_2017,hsieh2019mechanical,Zhang_2023,Montes_Maestre_2024,Li_2023,Tozoni_2020,Xue_2025}.
+At the other extreme, procedural and voxel-based representations aim for broad geometric flexibility, but each comes with drawbacks: procedural generators typically do not support both efficient structure synthesis and automatic inverse design~\cite{makatura2023procedural}, while voxel-based representations introduce an excessively large number of degrees of freedom (DOF)~\cite{eschenauer2001topology,Liu_2018}, inheriting the scalability and regularization challenges of conventional topology optimization.

 To address these limitations, we propose a novel design space that is both computationally efficient and sufficiently expressive to capture a broad range of shellular structures.
 Our approach simultaneously achieves geometric diversity and tunable material properties, demonstrating great potential for shellular metamaterial design.
 Additionally, we introduce a highly efficient, GPU-based computation and optimization framework, enabling rapid structure evaluation.
 Furthermore, we develop a design and optimization method that, given user-defined objectives, can automatically identify the desired structure.
 Collectively, these contributions significantly expand the design possibilities for shellular metamaterials beyond current constraints.